-EUNEC is organising for its members a seminar on 'Education Councils and the European Education Area'.
-The seminar will be hosted by Cnesco and take place on 16 and 17 May 2019 at the premises of CIEP at Sèvres, close to Paris.
+EUNEC organised for its members a seminar on 'Education Councils and the European Education Area'.
+The seminar was hosted by Cnesco and took place on 16 and 17 May 2019 at the premises of CIEP at Sèvres, close to Paris.

 The consortium formed by the Interdisciplinary Centre of Social Sciences of the Universidade NOVA de Lisboa with the European Network of Education Councils, the High Commission for Migration in Portugal and its Observatory for Migration, the School of Business & Economics and the Institute of Geography and Spatial Planning of Universidade NOVA de Lisboa has won the funding for the development of the project entitled "Inclusion or discrimination?
 From the analysis of the school results to the strategies for the success of students with immigrant origin".

 This seminar was hosted by the colleagues from the CNE (Portuguese Education Council), and took place in Lisbon, on 1 and 2 March 2018.

 About 50 persons (education stakeholders, experts and policy makers), coming from 13 countries, participated at this event.